 With that brings the chance for winter snow sports like snowshoeing!
 You can go snowshoeing pretty much anywhere in the park except for the Ledges and Brandywine Falls trail systems.
 Other than that, you can strap on those shoes and get going!

-If you don’t have your own snowshoes (or just want to try it out), you can rent snowshoes at the Winter Sports Center located at 1550 Boston Mills Road in Peninsula for $5* (cash or check only).
-It is open on weekends in December-February and March (if the weather permits) from 10 am-4 pm (weather permitting).
+If you don’t have your own snowshoes (or just want to try it out), you can rent snowshoes at the Winter Sports Center located at 1550 Boston Mills Road in Peninsula.
+They rent snowshoes here during the winter months when there’s at least 4 inches of snow on the ground.

 The Winter Sports Center also rents skis as well, which leads us to the next winter activity in Cuyahoga Valley National Park!